Academic Integrity Tools and Statements

 AI Not Allowed

 “Within this course, all submitted assignments should be written, developed, created, or inspired by you.
-If any work is created by artificial intelligence (AI) it will be considered plagiarized work and a violation of SUU Policy 6.33: Academic Integrity.
+If any work is created by artificial intelligence (AI) it will be considered plagiarized work and a violation of SUU Policy 6.33: Academic Misconduct.
 This could result in a failing grade to disciplinary action through the Dean of Students’ Office.
 AI is an evolving technology and will impact our academic, professional, and personal lives.
 It is important that as part of your education, you learn to critically think, create, and evaluate products/assignments.”

 “Generative Artificial Intelligence (AI) tools, such as ChatGPT and BingAI, are not allowed to be used in this class.
 Although the use of these types of tools may be allowed in other classes or are used professionally, this class will focus on learning foundations without the aid of generative AI.
 Any perceived use of generative AI will be investigated for possible submission to the university as cheating.”